 I think that responsible safari tourism - for people wanting to see tigers, leopards, polar bears, whales and dolphins can help protect those populations.

 I think that people who live in fear; of starvation, violence, etc. probably don’t care that much about looking after the planet, they are just trying to look after their families.
 So the more people we can help to make a decent, safe living, the more people are able to become interested in wider, long term issues, like protecting their environment, for their own community and for everyone’s benefit.

 So that’s my thinking so far - and hopefully once I’ve done some more research I can make this into that great eco policy I was talking about, hopefully with some nice way of you clicking onto a link that will help protect the world.
 But, if you have any suggestions or any easier ways for me to understand this stuff, then please, please let me know!

 So far I’ve done a few little things to get the ball rolling:

 Used Easyjet’s carbon neutral button for our flights to Barcelona.

 Stayed at Yangshuo Mountain Retreat which is a model for sustainable tourism in China.
 And bought a water bottle from them so that I can cut down on the plastic water bottles that I use.

+(N.B.
+On closer inspection I have stopped supporting the WWF and instead support animal sanctuaries on a case by case basis.
+I've read some shocking news about the way they treat indigenous tribes and have personally spoken to guides in the rainforest who have dismissed many of the claims they make.)
 Adopted a jaguar in South America through WWF and Sky Rainforest Rescue which means that Sky match the donation pound for pound.
 Protecting an area of rainforest allowing the jaguars’ survival.